 As the student matures, his/her awareness of the world broadens.
 The curriculum for Social Studies addresses the level of awareness of each grade, broadening horizons to include continents and the world family.
 Multicultural awareness, respect for differences, tolerance and peace building are woven into the curriculum.
 Career Day and the National Geography Bee are special activities the students enjoy.
 Field Trips are chosen which expand the knowledge and appreciation of geographic areas or historical events.

 As educators, we believe that the acquisition of a second language is an important part of the education of our students.
 The ability to communicate in more than one language contributes to the total enrichment and growth of the individual.
-Students graduate from Saint Joseph Students having been exposed to at least two languages.
-Kindergarten through Fourth Grade students may choose to study French or Polish.
 Students in Grades Five through Eight must study Spanish.
 No one has to look very far to find valid reasons why one should study Spanish!
 There are over 35 million Spanish speakers in the United States.
 Spanish is the official language in 21 countries.
 In addition, Spanish is an official language of many international organizations including the United Nations and the World Trade Organization.
 The ability to speak Spanish is important in many professions and is likely to become a necessity in some fields in the not too distant future.

-Our main computer lab is equipped with state-of-the art equipment.
+Our two computer labs are equipped with state-of-the art equipment.
 Through the access to digital projectors and internet, teachers have the ability to expand the educational resources.
 Our students also utilize Chromebooks and iPads.

 A full Physical Education program is provided by a qualified instructor.
 Equipment is on hand to enhance the program.
 Gym activities are held indoors and outdoors.
 Exercise, game rules, body building, fun and sportsmanship are emphasized in the Physical Education program.
 The school utilizes the local public field for outside gym games and exercises.